thephpleague/url/4.0/components/datauri-path.md

 echo $path; //returns 'text/plain;charset=us-ascii,Hello%20World%21'
 ~~~

+<p class="message-notice">The <code>mediatype</code> is only validated according to its syntax.
+You should use an independent mediatype validator if necessary.</p>

 <p class="message-warning">If the submitted value is not a valid path an <code>InvalidArgumentException</code> will be thrown.</p>

 ### Using a Data Uri object